Table of Contents[Hide][Show]

 What’s with the disgusting photo Sarah?
-Isn’t this post supposed to be about gelatin?
-I’m eating for heaven’s sake.
-That picture is making me lose my appetite!
+Isn’t this post supposed to be about the benefits of gelatin?

 Before you click away in haste, hear me out.